kaldi-asr/kaldi/egs/libri_css/README.md

 number of speakers is not known beforehand.

 We provide recipes for 2 scenarios:
-1. `s5_mono`: This is a single channel diarization + ASR recipe which takes as input a single-channel long recording containing mixed audio.
+1. `s5_mono`: This is a single channel diarization + ASR recipe which takes as the input a long single-channel recording containing mixed audio.
 It then performs SAD, diarization, and ASR on it and outputs speaker-attributed transcriptions, which are then evaluated with cpWER (similar to CHiME6 Track 2).
 2. `s5_css`: This pipeline uses a speech separation module at the beginning,